ShyftNetwork/veriscope/API-Docs/README.md

-## How to create and API Access Token
+## How To Create an API Access Token

+There are a number of API requests available which can be authenticated via an API token.
+Follow the guide below to create and manage your API token before integrating any of the available API requests.

 #### 1. Sign in